BADM-4830/natural-language-understanding-code-pattern/README.md

 ### Manual deployment

-The recommended approach is to download the credentials file and place it in the directory where you code is.
-Follow the following steps only if you want to manually configure your authentication mechanism.
+Follow the following steps to manually configure your authentication mechanism.

 Configure the authentication manually